Key takeaways:

 HTTP status codes: Full list and what each one means

 Every HTTP status code comes with a short message that helps explain what’s happening between your website and a visitor’s browser.
-Some let you know everything’s working fine, while others are a heads-up that something needs fixing.
+Some let you know everything’s working fine, while others give you a heads-up that something needs fixing.

 Here’s a full list of status codes, what each one says, and what it means: